breatheco-de/main-documentation/README.md

 - **BreatheCode Coder**: Join the development of any particular project, the majority of our repositories are being actively maintain and with new versions on the pipeline.
 Read this [if you want to become a **BreatheCode Coder**](#).
 - **BreatheCode Writer**: Help us explain everything to the community: What projects are available? how do they work? how to use them?
 Here is a more detailed guide you should read if you want to [become a **BreatheCode Writer**](#).
 - **Report bugs or feature requests**: Report issues you find on the application or any improvements you would like.
 Here is how to report a bug or request a new feature on any of **BreatheCode projects**.
-- **Debugging**: There are a lot of issues revolving around our libraries, it is really hard fix them all and more keep showing up
+- **Debugging**: There are a lot of issues revolving around our libraries, it is really hard fix them all and more keep showing up :disappointed_relieved: Here is a giud on

 This repository intends to describe how the entire BreatheCode repositories are distributed and you can contribute to them.